avistavkin/WeatherAppCarpenter/README.md

 ### Supports
 - Show weather condition using city name
 - Show weather condition using lon and lat
-- Show weather condition from multiple cities
+- Show weather condition for multiple cities
 - Four days weather forecast

 ### Support that will be added